cp39/polarbehaviors-paper.org/README.md

-A model of dynamic game among heterogeneous agents in response to a pan- demic is developed, in which the agents' communicable-activity decisions collectively affect the transmission risk of the environment and individually affect each agents utility flows along with their probability of exposure to the transmission risk.
-Agents equilibrium actions exhibit (1) path-dependent dynamics when their probability of asymptomatic infection is positive and (2) polarization when the hazard rate of expo- sure probability exceeds their degree of risk aversion.
+A model of dynamic game among heterogeneous agents in response to a pan- demic is developed, in which the agents' communicable-activity decisions collectively affect the transmission risk of the environment and individually affect each agent's utility flows along with their probability of exposure to the transmission risk.
+Agents' equilibrium actions exhibit (1) path-dependent dynamics when their probability of asymptomatic infection is positive and (2) polarization when the hazard rate of expo- sure probability exceeds their degree of risk aversion.
 Comparative statics analyses